interest-protocol/interest-lst/README.md

 ### Functionality

-Interest Liquidity Staking Derivatives allow users to stake and unstake Sui in their validator of choice.
-Users have two LSD options:
+Interest Liquid Staking Derivative allows users to stake and unstake Sui in their validator of choice.
+Users have two Mint options:

+**First Option**

 - iSui (Interest Sui): It tracks the pool's principal and rewards.
 Therefore, it's value is always higher than Sui.
+  **Second Option**
 - iSui-PC (Interest Sui Principal Coin) It tracks the principal portion of a stake.
 This coin is always equal to Sui.
 - iSui-YC (Interest Sui Yield Coin) It tracks the rewards portion of a stake.
 This coin grows over time.